r-obert/http.js/README.md

 ## <a id='introduction'>Introduction</a>

-A promise-based API around XMLHTTPRequest.
+A promise-based API around `XMLHttpRequest`.
 The code is short and sweet, and the feature set should have all use-cases covered:

 * Supports making requests using all available HTTP methods.